inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       ## Why we choose Shopify

       Shopify fits our clients’ requirements and developers mental sanity.

-      Shopify can be summarized with:
+It can be summarized with:

       start-important-text(text:It just works|align:center)end-important-text

-      You don’t have to worry about infrastructure, and can invest your time working on optimizing the user experience, which in turn let us focus on what matters to our customers.
+      You don’t have to worry about infrastructure, and you can invest your time working on optimizing the user experience, which in turn let us focus on what matters to our customers.

+      ### Shopify has a great ecosystem

       Maybe Shopify does not offer the same freedom of Magento, but its ecosystem won’t make you miss it.

-      ### Shopify has a great ecosystem

       Shopify is much more than just an e-commerce platform.
 It allows you to manage several aspects of your business, including brick and mortar stores through *Shopify POS*, shipping with *Shopify Shipping*, payments with *Shopify Payments* and more recently even logistics with the announcement of *Shopify Fulfillment Network*.
       Moreover Shopify offers a marketplace of plug and play apps for almost any necessities